raiden-network/raiden/CONTRIBUTING.md

 **Function definitions formatting**

-The line length must be [smaller than 100 characters](#python), so the function definition must be splitted when this limited is reached.
+The line length must be [smaller than 100 characters](#python), so the function definition must be split when this limit is reached.
 When splitting the function arguments, each must go into its own line, followed by the argument type and a comma, and indented with 8 spaces.